fullaware/hello_mongodb/README.md

 # hello_mongodb
-Install and test Nodejs + MongoDB 3.x on CentOS 6.x
+Install and test Nodejs + MongoDB 3.x on CentOS 6.x (or 7)
 10 steps in all

 ```